Animae-Magnae-Prodigus/blog/index.md

 |   9   |  Epic   |
 |   ?   |  not finished |

-+ Works rated less than four didn't deserve my attention any more and I may block the writer accordingly.
++ Works rated less than four didn't deserve my attention any more.
+I may block their writers, if they wrote so much works of this kind or their work had some elements I abhorred extremely such as sexism or immaturity in writing skill.
 + Works rated no less than four deserved to be read at least once.
-+ Works rated more than six deserved to be reread.
++ Works rated at least six deserved to be reread and reviewed thoroughly.

 ## on plots